Integrity Independence Fairness

-The Office of the Police Complaint Commissioner promotes accountable policing within our communities and enhances public confidence in law enforcement through impartial, transparent civilian oversight.
+The Office of the Police Complaint Commissioner promotes accountable policing within our communities through impartial, transparent civilian oversight.
+We are here to inform, advise, and assist anyone involved in the municipal police complaints process.

 Welcome to the Office of the Police Complaint Commissioner for British Columbia.
 As part of our mandate to provide independent oversight of police conduct, we seek to be accessible to all British Columbians.